lndgalante/courses-list/README.md

 # Courses

-> 👨‍🎓 A list of JavaScript courses (free and paid)
+> 👨‍🎓 A list of web development courses (free and paid)

 ## Personal curated lists